Laufey and Kratos together in a God of War story scene

 PlayStation game page

-Primary source for standalone FAQ, recommended previous games, and the core setup of Faye awakening after death to protect Kratos and Atreus.
+Best official source for the standalone FAQ, recommended previous games, and the core family-stakes setup.

 03